 Whistleblower Retaliation Cases and Settlements

 Whistleblowers are vital to the ethical and moral compass of big companies and other employers.
 However, whistleblowers often pay a high price for their commitment to the greater good.
-They put themselves at risk of retaliation through discrimination to outright termination to being made to endure a hostile work environment.
+When they report wrongdoing such as unsafe work conditions or Medicare fraud, they put themselves at risk of retaliation through discrimination to outright termination to being made to endure a hostile work environment.